Wrocław: Rail and bus

-The main rail station is Wrocław Główny, which is the largest railway station in Poland by the number of passengers served (21,2 million passengers a year), and perhaps the most important railroad junction alongside Warsaw Central station.
+The main rail station is Wrocław Główny, which is the largest railway station in Poland by the number of passengers served (21.2 million passengers a year), and perhaps the most important railroad junction alongside Warsaw Central station.
 The station is supported by PKP Intercity, Polregio, Koleje Dolnośląskie and Leo Express.
 There are direct connections to Szczecin, Poznań, and to Warsaw Central through Łódź Fabryczna station.
 There is also a regular connection to Berlin Hauptbahnhof and Wien Hauptbahnhof (Vienna), as well as indirect to Praha hlavní nádraží (Prague) and Budapest-Nyugati with one transfer depending on the carrier.

 Adjacent to the railway station, is a central bus station located in the basement of the shopping mall Wroclavia, with services offered by PKS, Neobus, Flixbus, Sindbad, and others.

 Public transport

-The public transport in Wrocław comprises 99 bus lines and a well-developed network of 23 tram lines (with a length over 200 kilometres) operated by the Municipal Transport Company MPK (Miejskie Przedsiębiorstwo Komunikacyjne).
-Rides are paid for, tickets can be purchased in vending machines, which are located at bus stops, as well as in the vending machines located in the vehicle (payment contactless payment card, the ticket is saved on the card).
+The public transport in Wrocław comprises 99 bus lines and a well-developed network of 23 tram lines, with a length of over 200 kilometres, operated by the Municipal Transport Company MPK (Miejskie Przedsiębiorstwo Komunikacyjne).
+Rides are paid for, tickets can be purchased in vending machines, which are located at bus stops, as well as in the vending machines located in the vehicle.
+Payment is via contactless payment card, and the ticket is saved on the card.
 The tickets are available for purchase in the electronic form via mobile app: mPay, Apple Pay, SkyCash, Mobill, Google Pay.
 Tickets are one-ride or temporary (0.25, 0.5, 1, 1.5, 24, 48, 72, or 168 hours).

-All buses and big part of trams is low-floor.
+All buses and a significant portion of the trams have low-floors.

 Over a dozen traditional taxicab firms operate in the city as well as Uber, iTaxi, Bolt and Free Now.